kevitay/Java-Collecties-Project/README.md

 Follow the same steps outlined for adding a new collectie species, with the following differences:

-* Consumables are part of the `org.collectiespink.consumable` package, both under the source and test root.
+* Consumables are part of the `com.galvanize.collecties.consumable` package, both under the source and test root.
 * Instead of extending `Collectie`, your consumable needs to `implement consumable`, which is an interface.
-* The master list of consumables is the `Consumables` enum found under `org.collectiespink.consumable`.
+* The master list of consumables is the `Consumables` enum found under `com.galvanize.collecties.consumable`.
 You will be adding **ONE LINE** to this file.

 ## Advanced Tickets